Package 'geobounds'

 Value

-invisible() This function is called for its side effects.
+invisible().
+This function is called for its side effects.

 See Also

-Other cache utilities: gb_detect_cache_dir(), gb_set_cache_dir()
+Cache utilities: gb_detect_cache_dir(), gb_set_cache_dir()

 Examples

-# Caution!
-This may modify your current state.
+# Caution: this may modify your current state.

 ## Not run: